 Nancy A. Addison is Vice President and Chief Financial Officer for Health Service Centers, Inc. She is past Chairman of the North Georgia Mountains Authority and former Commissioner on the Atlantic States Marine Fisheries Commission.
 Addison is a director for Majormatic—a South Africa-based company and serves on the Safari Club International Foundation Advisory Board.
-She has three children and two grandchildren and resides on Georgia’s coast.
+She has three children and four grandchildren and resides on Georgia’s coast.

 Delos Yancey, III, Vice Chair

 Mr. Yancey is chairman, president, and chief executive officer of State Mutual Insurance Company of Rome.
 He is also chairman and chief executive officer of Insurance Administrative Services.
 Yancey serves as chairman of the Board of Georgia Life & Health Guaranty Association and is a member on the following boards: North Georgia Mountains Authority, the Georgia Association of Life Insurance Companies, the Oklahoma Life & Health Guaranty Association, Insurance Administrative Solutions, Cancer Navigators and United Community Bank of Rome.
 He and his wife, Molly, have three children and reside in Rome.